Prototype: Definition, challenges and explanations

 Advantages:

-• Allows you to visualize and test ideas quickly.
+• Lets you visualize and test ideas quickly.

 • Reduces technical and ergonomic risks upstream.